SidOfc/mkdx/README.md

 - Fix `g:mkdx#settings.enter.enable` and `g:mkdx#settings.enter.shifto` can be disabled during runtime.
 - Fix insert mode "\~\~\~" and "\`\`\`" recursion.
 - Add support for [toggling \<kbd /> shortcuts](#toggling-kbd--shortcuts) in normal and visual mode.

-## 21-01-2018 VERSION 0.8.0

-- Fix some issues with `mkdx#WrapLink`.
-- `mkdx#WrapLink` handles selections that include newline character correctly.
-- Headers can now also be toggled on / off using `mkdx#ToggleHeader`.
-- When deleting a list item anywhere in the list, following list items are decremented by 1.
-- Added more tests for
-    - decrementing list items
-    - promoting / demoting headers
-    - Wrapping links and images

 # Install